-An existential crisis may occur when a person frequently wonders whether or not life has any inherent meaning or purpose.
-A person may also question their own existence within a world that might seem meaningless.
+An existential crisis may occur when a person often wonders whether or not life has any inherent meaning or purpose.
+A person may also question their existence within a world that might seem meaningless.

 Experiencing an existential crisis is common, and it is normal and often healthy to question one’s life and goals.
 However, an existential crisis can contribute to a negative outlook, especially if a person cannot find a solution to their questions of meaning.